 2. QUALITATIVE AND QUANTITATIVE COMPOSITION

-Each ml of solution contains 1.3 GBq Samarium (153Sm) lexidronam pentasodium at the reference date (corresponding to 20 to 80 µg/ml of samarium per vial)
+Each mL of solution contains 1.3 GBq of samarium (153Sm) lexidronam pentasodium at the reference date (corresponding to 20 to 80 µg/mL of samarium per vial).

 Samarium specific activity is approximately 16 – 65 MBq/µg of samarium.